Making utility bills more affordable

 • the Alberta Utilities Commission has oversight over all agreements

-If passed, Bill 19, will amend the Electric Utilities Act (Section 139) and the Gas Utilities Act (Section 49) to:
+The act amends the Electric Utilities Act (Section 139) and the Gas Utilities Act (Section 49) to:

-• align language and intent between the governing Acts
+• align language and intent between the governing acts

 • clarify how pre-existing agreements operating outside of the new parameters are to be addressed

-If passed, Bill 19, will make adjustments to the following Acts to strike out “Regulated Rate Option” and substitute it with “Rate of Last Resort”:
+The act makes adjustments to the following acts to strike out “Regulated Rate Option” and substitute it with “Rate of Last Resort”:

 • Government Organization Act